elopio/docs/source/includes/_glossary.md

 ## Legacy REP

 Legacy [Reputation Tokens](#rep), or Legacy REP, are REP that exist in the [Legacy REP smart contract](https://github.com/AugurProject/augur-core/blob/master/source/contracts/legacy_reputation/LegacyRepToken.sol) and have not been migrated to the [Reputation Token smart contract](https://github.com/AugurProject/augur-core/blob/master/source/contracts/reporting/ReputationToken.sol), for a particular [Universe](#universe).
-Legacy REP must be migrated to the Reputation Token smart contract by calling the `augur.api.ReputationToken.migrateBalancesFromLegacyRep` function before they can be used within Augur.
+Legacy REP must be migrated to the Reputation Token smart contract by calling the `augur.api.ReputationToken.migrateFromLegacyReputationToken` function before they can be used within Augur.

 ## Long Position